vdaas/vald/docs/contributing/unit-test-guideline.md

 }
 ```

-When the above function is given, we should create 2 test for achieving 100% code coverage at least.
+When the above function is given, we should create 2 tests to achieving 100% code coverage at least.

 - When val is not given
   - In other words, the default value is given